yochaigal/cairn/resources/relics.md

 #### Honest Earworms
 - A wriggling worm the size of a child's pinky finger.
 Smells awful.
 Drop into a person's ear and they will reveal the truth, despite themselves.
 - **Recharge**: Search the forest for the largest pile of decayed leaves you can find.
-Bury your head inside it, taking the leaves and detritus into your mouth; chew and swallow.
-Finally, scream your most personal secrets, thoughts, and desires into the air.
-The following day, search your leavings for a thimble-sized maggot.
-This can only be done once.
+Then, scream your most personal secrets, thoughts, and desires into the air.
+Then eat as much of the leaves and detritus as you can.
+The next day you will awaken to find 1d4-1 larvae, sprouting from your ears.

+#### Holy Avenger (sword, d8)
+- Undead creatures automatically fail critical damage saves caused by this sword.
+- You and nearby allies are immune to fear and charm effects, but are compelled to jump headfirst into battle.